lynnlangit/gcp-essentials/0_setup_and_iam/0b_iam/iam_lab.md

 Note:
 `gloud iam...` -or- `gloud iam alpha` -or- `gloud iam beta`

-To list iam users
+To list all iam roles
-`gcloud iam...`
-To create an iam user
-`gcloud iam...`
+`gcloud iam roles list`
-To list permissions for a pre-built iam role (i.e. 'owner'....)
+To list custom iam roles for a project
-`gcloud iam...`
+`gcloud iam roles list --project [projectName]`

 To assign a pre-built role to an iam user
 1. create a new bucket